the-other-mariana/the-other-mariana.github.io/_posts/2023-03-21-migrate-to-cpp.md

 ├─ CMakeLists.txt
 ```

 The folder `c++/writer/` contains the algorithm, which is used by main.
-Therefore, the `writer.cpp` must include the header files for the libraries: `glib.h`, `colorsys.h`, `light.h`, `noise.h` and `writer`, since it contains the main image processing algorithm.
+Therefore, the `writer.cpp` must include the header files for the libraries: `glib.h`, `colorsys.h`, `light.h`, `noise.h`, since it contains the main image processing algorithm.
 Then, main includes the header `writer.h` to get access to said algorithm.

 To include a bunch of libraries in one file (writer) and then use it as another dependency inside main, the CMake files were a bit modified: